 Basic and emerging concepts in electrical, computer, and biomedical engineering.
 Hands-on experiments and projects.
 Introduction to the professional literature and available resources and to technical writing, speaking, and presentation skills.
-(Fall).
+(Fall, Every Year).

 BME 1020.
 Introduction to Biomedical Engineering.
 2 Credits.

 Continuation of BME 1010.
 Basic and emerging concepts in electrical, computer, and biomedical engineering; practical experiments and projects; introduction to the professional literature and available resources and to technical writing, speaking, and presentation skills.
 Prerequisite: BME 1010.
 (Spring, Every Year).